Does your peace lily have brown tips? That question is a popular one we receive daily. It usually goes something like the one below from Sandra.

-I find many times that it is the little things that we may not pay attention to that have caused the problems.
+Many times it is the little things we may not pay attention to that are causing the problems.

 Something as simple as – Yes we opened the house up after a long winter to air things out.
 The temperature was still a little cool but a light sweater was all I needed.
 Did the plants get a sweater?

 - Did you move the plant?